Yashodha8890/Web_Programming/README.md

 ## Features
 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

- Feature 1 (Full Name): Title of the feature.
+ Feature 1 (Yashodha Amarasinghe): Handling Online Order function including the shopping cart.<br>
- Feature 2 (Full Name): Title of the feature.
- Feature 3 (Full Name): Title of the feature.
-Add features as required.
+ Feature 2 (Mayuri Yashodha): Handling member resistration & login with different user levels.<br>
+ Feature 3 (Udashi Jayaneththi): Handling services and booking events.<br>
+ Feature 4 (Kapila Bandara): Handling customer feedbacks and reviews.<br>
+ Feature 5 (Member name): Handling Table reservation.<br>
+ Feature 6 (Member name): Handling offer and services according to the user levels(member/non-member).<br>
+ Feature 7 (Member name): Handling member details(Update/Delete).<br>

 ### Feature 1
+Handling Online Order function including the shopping cart :<br>
+With the Order Online feature, Asian Delight Restaurant users can order their food through the website.
+If the user is not a member, then he or she will be directing to Member Registration while members can log in to the website and add their items to the shopping cart.
+Once they are done with their selection they can do checkout and print the order as PDF.
+If the user wants to remove any added item from the cart he/she can remove them before performing the checkout. <br>
-Include more detailed information about Feature 1 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+<br>Provide links to related code files (github) & link to the feature (shell.hamk.fi) .<br>

 ### Feature 2
+Handling member resistration & login with different user levels : <br>
-Include more detailed information about Feature 2 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+<br> Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 3
+Handling services and booking events : <br>
+Include more detailed information about Feature 3 here. <br>
+<br>Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

+### Feature 4
+Handling customer feedbacks and ratings : <br>
-Include more detailed information about Feature 3 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+Include more detailed information about Feature 3 here. <br>
+<br>Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ## Database Tables
 List the database tables that are part of your project.